This goal goes beyond how the District gets energy and focuses on how the District uses energy.

 The Park District has been working to convert our facility and sports field lighting to LEDs to improve efficiency.
 75% of the lighting at District facilities has been replaced with LEDs and about 1/3 of the field lighting has been converted.

-In facilities that have not transitioned to automatic lighting, you will find these stickers on the light switches, which are a small way the District can remind occupants to only turn on the lights when needed.
+In facilities that have not fully transitioned to automatic lighting, you will find these stickers on the light switches, which are a small way the District can remind occupants to only turn on the lights when needed.

 The Park District’s standard practice for new construction is to build for energy efficiency.